stan-dev/design-docs/designs/0032-stan-output-formats.md

 This will result in a clean separation of different kinds of information into type-appropriate, commonly used formats and will make it easier to do downstream analysis.
-JSON format will be used for hierarchical and extra-tabular data structures.
-For tabular data, we will continue to use CSV formats for human-readable outputs as well as introduce binary formats for tabular data.
-If a single output file is required, the entire directory can be stored as a zip archi This design will make the downstream analysis process easier for workaday CmdStan users as well as for the CmdStan developers.

 # Motivation